MeRupamGanguly/Golang-Deltas/README.md

 ### Golang Garbage Collection:
 Golang uses automatic garbage collection to manage memory.
 Developers do not need to allocate or deallocate memory manually, which reduces memory-related errors.

+### Pointer:
+Pointer is a Memory address of the Variable or Struct or Function or any kind of Data type.
+Pointer can Referenced and Dereferenced by * &
+&a gets the memory address of the variable a.
+*p accesses the value stored at the memory address pointed to by p.

+#1256 Memory address of a
+a:=9
+p:=&a // P contains the Memory adress of a // Referencing *p // Dereferencing

 ### Goroutine vs Thread:
 Goroutines are designed for concurrency, meaning multiple tasks can run using context switching.
 Threads are designed for parallelism, meaning multiple tasks can run simultaneously on multiple CPU cores.